 All over the world our systems are in use against the coronavirus.

-The National Guard disinfects the building of legal advice and legislation administration
+The National Guard of Kuwait disinfects the building of legal advice and legislation administration

 Czech fire department disinfects parts of hospitals

 The Czech fire brigade disinfected dressing rooms, bathrooms, offices and corridors with several thermal aerosol generators SN 50 Decon.
 The disinfectant is converted into fine aerosol droplets and a floating mist is created.
 A disinfectant aerosol generated in this way can thus react with infectious particles in the air and inactivate them.